Skip to main content

 Studierende im Hörsaal

-- Natural Science and Technology (Computer Science, Mechanical Engineering or Physics)
+- Natural Science and Technology (Computer Science, Mechanical Engineering, or Physics)

-- Business Mathematics (Economics or Business Informatics)
+- Business Mathematics (Economics or Business Information Systems)

 - Philosophy (German language ONLY)